project-meucci/thimm.github.io/docs/Farmerama/Shorts-grow-observatory-farm-tour-summary.md

 ---
-title: Shorts: GROW Observatory farm tour summary
+title: Shorts Grow Observatory Farm Tour Summary
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-05-28)